The New Newlyweds

 Marriage is a journey that you and your spouse go on together.
 Things change over the course of a lifetime and it’s likely that your financial situation will change, too.
 For example, you or your spouse might suddenly inherit a lot of money or take on a risky business venture.
-Any time you experience a significant change to your financial situation, it’s a good idea to talk to your financial life advisor and discuss your options for protecting your financial assets.
+Any time you experience a significant change in your financial situation, it’s a good idea to talk to your financial life advisor and discuss your options for protecting your assets.

 No matter what your financial circumstances, our job at Envision is to work with both you and your partner to help you come up with a financial plan to help you reach your financial goals as newlyweds and to help set up you and your spouse for a lifetime of financial success.